linuxgurugamer/RecycledParts/ReadMe.md

 Forum user @Skalou
 	Skalou redid the models for the Atomic Age engines, to fix both the gimboling AND the nozzel on the end of the Nuclear Jet engine.
 I don't know what he did, but it works now.
 He also added some new emissions to the jet

+@Skalou came through again with fixing the model for the Quadpoodle engine

 Forum user @theonegalen
 	Theonegalen looked at one of the IVAs to assure me that it was working well, and pointed out a dependency which I was not aware of